-Text: Statistics, Theory and Methods (Second Edition), by Donald A. Berry and Bernard W. Lindgren.
+Text: Statistics, Theory and Methods, Second Edition, by Donald A. Berry and Bernard W. Lindgren.
+An optional study guide with extra problems is also available.

 Calculator: A calculator with basic functions will be helpful for some homework assignments, and may be necessary for exams.